RohithJeganathan08/LSHSHackClub_IntellectualInnovators/clubs/guides/teaching-kids-to-code.md

 # Snacks

 The final thing we’re going to talk about today is snacks.
 A small but important detail—kids are extremely food motivated.
-Snacks can help kids stay on task and provide them with quick food in order to keep them from getting cranky.
+Snacks can help kids stay on task and provide them with quick food to keep them from getting cranky.
 They also make great extra rewards for following directions, getting questions right, etc.

-And just like we touched upon in the venue section, snacks give the opportunity for younger students to have a break and recharge their brains for even more coding and learning.
+And just like we touched upon in the venue section, snacks allow younger students to have a break and recharge their brains for even more coding and learning.

 # Conclusion

 If you’ve made it this far, thank you for reading!
 We hope that you’ve learned something about teaching children and have a good idea about where to start and some of the things to think about when organizing your first event for kids.
 If you have any questions, comments, or concerns, don’t hesitate to reach out!
-We’re available on the Slack (@margeson.jack & @ava) and you can find all of our other contact stuff and boring things like that on our websites: [https://marg.es/on/](https://marg.es/on/) & [https://avascherocman.com/](https://avascherocman.com/).
+We’re available on Slack (@margeson.jack & @ava) and you can find all of our other contact stuff and boring things like that on our websites: [https://marg.es/on/](https://marg.es/on/) & [https://avascherocman.com/](https://avascherocman.com/).
 Until next time—happy hacking!

 > 📵 The author(s) may not be active on the hackclub slack anymore. #leaders is also a good place to post questions!